-To become ASE-certified, you must pass an ASE certification test and have relevant hands-on working experience.
-The amount of work experience required varies by test, and is specified in detail on the work experience reporting form, linked below.
+To become ASE certified, you must pass an ASE test and have relevant hands-on work experience.
+The amount of work experience required can vary by test, and is specified in detail here.
 ASE recommends submitting the form after you've registered to take an ASE certification test.

 You may claim experience in one or more of the following areas.

 • Repair Technician – 1, 2, or 3 years

 You may register and take tests (except for the X1 test) before you have the necessary experience.
 If you do so, you will receive a score report, but you will not earn certification or receive certificates until you fulfill the experience requirement.

 The Work Experience Form has separate sections for different types of automotive industry job experience, and your work experience must match the kind of certification you are trying to achieve.
 For example, experience as a Repair Technician (automobile, truck, school bus, etc.) does not satisfy the experience requirements for Collision Damage Estimator (test B6), Automobile Service Consultant (test C1), or Parts Specialist (tests P1, P2, and P4).

 You may receive credit for some of the work experience requirement by substituting relevant formal training.
 For specific details, click here.